pulumi/docs/content/docs/tutorials/aws/aws-ts-eks-migrate-nodegroups.md

 </p>

-Creates an EKS cluster with node groups and a workload, and showcases how add an additional node group to use for workload migration with zero downtime.
+Creates an EKS cluster with node groups and a workload, and showcases adding a node group to use for workload migration with zero downtime.

 For step-by-step instructions, check out the [tutorial][tutorial-migrate-nodegroups].

 [tutorial-migrate-nodegroups]: https://www.pulumi.com/docs/tutorials/kubernetes/eks-migrate-nodegroups/